-The Village Commercial designation supports a diverse range of commercial uses, primarily in three nodes along the Trans-Canada Highway-Frayne Centre, Mill Bay Centre and Pioneer Square-including but not limited to retail outlets, doctors' offices, banks/credit unions, restaurants, coffee shops, museums, offices and boutiques.
-All commercial uses permitted in the village area should be compatible with surrounding residential and agricultural areas.
+The Village Commercial designation supports a diverse range of small-scale commercial uses in Cobble Hill Village, including but not limited to bakeries, restaurants, museums, coffee shops, banks/credit unions, hairdressing salons, retail stores, doctors' offices, retail outlets, offices and boutiques.
+All commercial uses permitted in the village area should be compatible with the surrounding residential and agricultural community.